Japanese Cuisine

 Instructions

-- Combine the rice and water in a rice cooker and cook according to instructions.
+• Combine the rinsed rice and water in a rice cooker and let it soak for 30 minutes.

-- Let the rice sit for 10 minutes before fluffing with a fork.
+• Once cooked, let the rice sit for 10 minutes before transferring it to a bowl.

-- Mix rice vinegar, sugar, and salt in a bowl until dissolved.
+• Mix rice vinegar, sugar, and salt in a small bowl until dissolved.

-- Allow the rice to cool until warm to touch.
+• Allow the rice to cool to a manageable temperature.